 The origins of the Western Materia Medica stem from Ancient Greece, but many of those medicines in turn were used by older cultures including the Ancient Egyptians and Mesopotamians.
-There is strong evidence that drug trade routes from the far East were well established, even at the time of Hippocrates, 2400 years ago.
+There is strong evidence that drug trade routes from the far East were well established, even at the time of Hippocrates, 2400 years ago, and even at the height of ancient Egypt.
 By 2000 years ago, Medicines in Ancient Greece were derived from Africa, Middle East, India and as far as China, brought as trade along the Silk Road.

 From around 1000 years ago, the Arabs had a great influence on the Medicine used in Europe, and this had further influence on the Materia Medica.
 At this time, some Indian medicines were introduced.